altomator/IIIF/README.md

 ![Comparing images](images/2images.jpg)

-A [mixed manifest](manifests/colorized-manifest.json) may also be build agregating the non-IIIF colorized version and the original IIIF document as a sequence of canvas.
+Note: A [mixed manifest](manifests/colorized-manifest.json) may also be build agregating the non-IIIF colorized version and the original IIIF document as a sequence of canvas.
 Open it in [Mirador 3](https://projectmirador.org/embed/?iiif-content=https://raw.githubusercontent.com/altomator/IIIF/main/manifests/colorized-manifest.json).
+(Based on [Glen Robson](https://glenrobson.github.io/) sample.)

 ## Deep zoom with large images